wotakumoe/wotaku/websites.md

 ---
 title: Websites
 description: Websites for anime, manga, novels & more
 customDescription: Discover the best websites for anime, manga, novels & more.
-Explore streaming, torrent, and direct download options for your favorite content.
 ---
 # Websites
 Online resources for anime, manga, novels and more.